d9n/tryfinally/series/understanding_gradle/intro.md

 }
 {% endhighlight %}

-<aside name="leftshift">This works because Gradle overloads the left shift operator for tasks.
+<aside name="leftshift">This works because Gradle overloads the left shift operator for defining tasks.
 Without it, the full code would be:
 <pre>
 task run {
   doLast {